Devon, UK – 12th – 16th September 2020

-Our base will be a nourishing and magical forest garden in Devon.
-This place has been a labour of love and is truly a wonder to behold.
+Our base will be a Nourishing and Magical Forest Garden in Devon.
+This is truly a wonder to behold.

-Accommodation will be camping, but more like glamping given the idyllic venue, or sleeping in Mongolian Yurts (at an extra cost).
+Accommodation will be camping, but more like glamping, given the idyllic venue.
+You can also choose to sleep in Mongolian Yurts (at an extra cost).
 We will have access to an indoor/outdoor eating and sharing space heated by a thermal mass rocket (the flue passes under the seating), a dedicated meditation space, a natural swimming pool, a fully equipped kitchen, warm outdoor showers and compost toilets.
 Plus the beautiful and abundant forest gardens.